Enantiosensitive exceptional points in open chiral systems: Enantiosensitive topological population transfer

 In an experimental realization of our proposal fluctuations in laser parameters, such as intensity or frequency, can lead to a deformation of the path encircling the EP.
 Yet, because this is a topological phenomenon, the enantiosensitive population transfer is generally stable against such deformations as long as the EP is enclosed by the deformed path.
 To investigate the stability, we consider paths that have either a deformed radius along the $\Delta$ coordinate $\rho_x=\rho\cdot\rho^{(0)}_x$, or a shifted center $\Delta=\delta\cdot\Delta^{(0)}$, where $\rho^{(0)}_x$ and $\Delta^{(0)}$ are the radius and center of the reference path in Fig. \ref{Fig2} along the $\Delta$ coordinate.
 The results are shown in Fig. \ref{Fig3}, where we observe that despite large variations in the path the $\alpha$ enantiosensitivity of the asymmetric switch effect is maintained (see also SI \cite{SuppNotes}).

 Crucially, even in the case of perfect control of the experimental parameters, the position of the EPs depends on the molecular orientation in the laboratory frame via the projection of the molecular dipoles on the polarization axis of the fields driving the corresponding transitions $\mathbf{d}_{ij}\cdot\mathbf{F}_\alpha$.
-Effectively, accounting for all molecular orientations results in a distribution of EP over the parameter space for the two enantiomers (see SI \cite{SuppNotes}).
-Hence, the random distribution of molecular orientations in a chiral molecular gas can lead to a detrimental effect on the enantiosensitivity of the topological population transfer if the shift in the EP position is too large with respect to the chosen path.
-Nonetheless, the enantiosensitivity can be fully preserved if the molecular gas is aligned and the fields' polarizations are chosen judiciously.
-For example, if the molecule is aligned such that $\mathbf{d}_{12}$ dipole points along the polarization axis of the $\mathbf{F}_{3}$ field and choose the $\mathbf{F}_{1}$ and $\mathbf{F}_2$ fields to be co-rotating circularly polarized fields, a rotation of the bound-free molecular dipoles $\mathbf{d}_{iE}$ around the axis $\mathbf{F}_3$ by an angle $\beta$ will lead to the transition matrix elements $M_{iE}=\mathbf{d}_{iE}\cdot\mathbf{F}_i$ to pick up an equal phase $M_{iE}(\beta)=M_{iE}(0)\exp(\pm\text{i}\beta)$.
+Effectively, accounting for all molecular orientations results in a distribution of EPs over the parameter space.
+While we observe that the distributions of EPs of the two enantiomers are mirror versions of each other when driven by a synthetic chiral field $\left[\mathbf{F}^*_{1}\times\mathbf{F}_{2}\right]\cdot\mathbf{F}_{3}\neq0$ (see Fig. 3 of the SI \cite{SuppNotes}), the asymmetric switch is essentially averaged out when looking at the orientational averaged population in the adiabatic states of the enantiomers, as quantified by the parameter $\langle\alpha\rangle\simeq0.47$ for the right and $\langle\alpha\rangle\simeq0.41$ for the left enantiomer, where the brackets indicates orientational averaging (see Appendix A).
+Nonetheless, about 38\% of orientations of the right enantiomer exhibit a negative $\alpha$, indicating a robust topological population transfer for those orientations whose EP lie inside the chosen path.
+For the left enantiomer, negative $\alpha$ values do occur for some orientations, but they are very close to zero ($\alpha\simeq-0.0025$), implying that the topological effect is effectively negligible.
+In particular, the enantiosensitivity can be fully preserved if the molecular gas is aligned and the fields' polarizations are chosen judiciously.
+For example, if the molecule is aligned such that $\mathbf{d}_{12}$ dipole points along the polarization axis of the $\mathbf{F}_{3}$ field and we choose the $\mathbf{F}_{1}$ and $\mathbf{F}_2$ fields to be co-rotating circularly polarized fields, a rotation of the bound-free molecular dipoles $\mathbf{d}_{iE}$ around the axis $\mathbf{F}_3$ by an angle $\beta$ will lead to the transition matrix elements $M_{iE}=\mathbf{d}_{iE}\cdot\mathbf{F}_i$ to pick up an equal phase $M_{iE}(\beta)=M_{iE}(0)\exp(\pm\text{i}\beta)$.
 Consequently, these phases will cancel out in the resulting three-photon cyclic matrix element $\Omega_{123}(\beta)$ (see Eq. [\ref{eq:O123}]), leaving the position of the EPs in parameter space unaffected, and hence the corresponding enantiosensitive asymmetric switch effect.
 We refer the reader to the SI \cite{SuppNotes} for a more in-depth discussion on the effect of molecular orientation and additional results.